-Sorry, not this year.
-But there are ways to have Halloween fun while taking precautions to keep your family and those around you safer.
+There are ways to have Halloween fun this year while taking precautions to keep your family and those around you safer.

-The first thing to do is get your flu shot.
-It won’t protect you against COVID-19, but the flu vaccine is an important part of helping your body fight off the flu and help reduce your risk for infection.
+- Get your flu shot.
+It won’t protect you against COVID-19, but the flu vaccine is an important part of helping your body fight off the flu and reducing your risk for infection.

 “If you have children, I would encourage wearing a mask — make it part of the costume so that way it can be a fun part of it.
 The distancing is going to be important as well,” said Monalisa M. Tailor, M.D., internal medicine physician with Norton Community Medical Associates – Barret.